 Atorvastatin may also increase drug exposure of norethindrone and ethinyl estradiol.

 Common adverse effects for patients taking atorvastatin include arthralgia, dyspepsia, diarrhea, nausea, nasopharyngitis, insomnia, urinary tract infection, and pain in extremities.

-Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness with elevated creatine phosphokinase greater than ten times the upper limit of normal.
+Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness, with elevated creatine phosphokinase greater than ten times the upper limit of normal.
 Rhabdomyolysis has been reported in patients using atorvastatin.
 Patients with impaired renal function may be at increased risk of developing rhabdomyolysis.
-Using atorvastatin in combination with other medications which increase atorvastatin levels increases the risk for myopathies and rhabdomyolysis.
+Using atorvastatin in combination with other medications that increase atorvastatin levels increases the risk for myopathies and rhabdomyolysis.
 Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin, or reducing the dose.

 Atorvastatin contraindications include patients with hypersensitivity to any of its components.